scottoffen/pipeforge/CONTRIBUTING.md

 # Contributing to PipeForge

-PipeForge has received lots of great feedback from the community.
-We've used this feedback to inform the direction of the project, and we absolutely want to keep hearing from you! **Your involvement makes the project better** by increasing the usability, quality and adoption of the project.
+Community feedback is used to inform the direction of the project, and we absolutely want to hear from you! **Your involvement makes the project better** by increasing the usability, quality and adoption of the project.
 Our goal is to be better stewards by being more responsive and transparent.
 Following the contribution guidelines outlined below will help us to better help you.

 # How To Get Help

 A lot of issues that were created in previous versions of PipeForge were not bugs or feature requests, they were questions or discussions - most of which could be (and were) answered by anyone in the community; they're not exclusive to the maintainers.
 For feedback like this, there are several places where people can get all kinds of help, and we would encourage you to use them first.

 - Consult the [official documentation](https://scottoffen.github.io/PipeForge).
-- Take a gander at the [Samples](https://github.com/scottoffen/PipeForge/tree/main/src/Samples) project.
 - Engage in our [community discussions](https://github.com/scottoffen/PipeForge/discussions).
 - Ask your question on [StackOverflow](https://stackoverflow.com) using [#PipeForge](https://stackoverflow.com/questions/tagged/PipeForge?sort=newest).